DWdandan/danni-wu-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Reporting in the Digital Age
+  - course: Bachelor of Science in Marketing
     institution: The George Washington University
-    year: 2021
-  - course: CRM and Relational Database
-    institution: The George Washington University
-    year: 2021
+    year: 2022

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons